MikeHopley/ftl-ships-strategy/index.md

 Chain Laser is slow, but you can still get the first shot by hacking enemy weapons.
 Hack liberally to reduce damage and risk, especially while you only have 1 shield.
 Consider buying a weapons buffer, but not if it might prevent you buying a weapon.

 Early-game tactics are slightly different depending on enemy crew count.
-Assuming enemy weapons can hurt you, hack weapons.
 Against two crew, mind control the pilot when you fire the Chain Laser.
-But against three crew, mind control the weapons crew instead: this guarantees one point of system damage at 12.5 seconds.
+But against three crew, immediately mind control the weapons crew instead: this guarantees one point of system damage at 12.5 seconds.

 When completely safe and with a guaranteed crew-kill, damage the hull for surrender offers (as low as 2 hull).
 The safest way to do this is mind-controlling the pilot (on ships with level 1 piloting).